moritzzimmer/terraform-aws-lambda/examples/with-cloudwatch-logs-subscription/README.md

-# Example with CloduWatch logs configuration
+# Example with CloudWatch logs configuration

 Creates an AWS Lambda function with CloudWatch logs subscription filters and configured retention time.